 To all community service providers, partners and stakeholders,

-The impact of COVID-19 continues to develop across our region, while we see community transition into Phase 3 (Oct.
-1st – Dec.
-31st, 2020).
-As we look down the road to December 31st, we’ve assessed what phase 3 of our Pandemic Operations will look like.
+The impact of COVID-19 continues to develop across our region.
+As we look down the road, we’ve assessed what our pandemic operations will look like.
 As you may already know, our agency continues to remain nimble and transparent while ensuring due diligence surrounding risk to the agency as it relates to the health and well being of our employees, volunteers, peers and or clients.

-Please note effective October 1st, 2020 our agency continues with scaled back services and remote accessibility.
+Please note our agency continues with scaled back services and remote accessibility.
 We continue to monitor all levels of government and public health evidence and assess on-going communications.
-As a result of what we have learned our organization will be implementing the following procedures and protocols during phase 3.
+As a result of what we have learned our organization has implemented the following procedures and protocols:

-- The organization will continue with secure entrances (with the exception of the NSP) and screening protocols.
-Self screening will continue for staff, pre-screening & sanitization for any essential visitors who have a scheduled appointment.
-New doorbells have been installed to notify staff of walk-in visitors.
+- The organization will continue with secure entrance to our main reception area.
+Our NSP services are accessible through the lobby with screening protocols.
+Self screening continues for staff, pre-screening & sanitization for any essential visitors who have a scheduled appointment.
+Doorbells are accessible to notify staff of walk-in visitors.

 - Staff are expected to greet visitors in the lobby and escort them to meeting space.
 No more than two individuals in the elevator at a time.